-If you need to evacuate, take your pet bird.
+If you need to evacuate, take your pet rabbit.
 Pets are part of the family and it is not okay to leave them behind.
 If it is not safe for you to stay, then it is not safe for them or those who may try and rescue them.
-Pets are usually not permitted in public shelters, so you need to plan and agree on a 'Safe House' or an animal shelter that you and your bird (or just your bird) could go to:
+Pets are usually not permitted in public shelters, so you need to plan and agree on a 'Safe House' or an animal shelter that you and your rabbit (or just your rabbit) could go to:

-- A Safe House: Plan and agree with a family member or friend (who doesn't live with you and who has cared for your bird in the past) if they will care for your bird for any length of time, in case of a disaster. - Place their full name, address and telephone number in your Disaster Survival Kit in a waterproof container.
-All adults and children in your household should know these primary and alternative contacts (names/addresses/contact numbers) or always carry this information with them - Show them and a neighbour where your Disaster Survival Kits are just in case you are not at home when disaster strikes and you are cut off from returning to your bird.
-This means your neighbour can at least feed and attend to your bird in the interim. - Also show them how to access a spare key to your house.
-Or even better provide them with a key (as your hiding place may be destroyed in a disaster). - Have a plan to communicate with your contact after the event.

-You will want to arrange a meeting place in a safe area so you can be reunited with your bird.
+- A Safe House: Plan and agree with a family member or friend (who doesn't live with you and who has ideally cared for your rabbit in the past) if they will care for your rabbit for any length of time, in case of a disaster. - Place their full name, address and telephone number in your Disaster Survival Kit in a waterproof container.
+All adults and children in your household should know these primary and alternative contacts (names/addresses/contact numbers) or always carry this information with them. - Show them and a neighbour where you Disaster Survival Kits are (the one kit for you and your rabbit staying put.
+And the other kit for you and your rabbit's getaway) just in case you are not at home when disaster strikes and you are cut off from returning to your rabbit.
+This means your neighbour can at least feed and attend to your rabbit in the interim. - Also show them how to access a spare key to your house, or even better provide them with a key (as your hiding place may be destroyed in a disaster). - Have a plan to communicate with your contact after the event.
+You will want to arrange a meeting place in a safe area so you can be reunited with your rabbit.

-A Safe Shelter: Make a list of contact information and addresses of potential 'pet friendly' shelters (motels that allow pets or local vet centres).
-Your local council may be able to assist you with this.
+A Safe Shelter: Make a list of contact information and addresses of other potential places you may be able to leave your rabbit (motels that allow pets or local vet centres).
 Keep a list on you at all times and a copy in each of your Disaster Survival Kits.

 At most locations you will need to provide veterinary records before boarding pets.
-Some shelters may even waive their 'no-pet' rule if your bird is housed in a cage/carrier (non-cardboard).
+Some shelters may even waive their 'no-pet' rule if your rabbit is housed in a cage/carrier (non-cardboard).